ganeshkbhat/projects/README.md

 [traverse-fs](https://github.com/traverse-fs/glob-traverse-fs) - Traversing file system recursively, [git repo](https://github.com/traverse-fs/glob-traverse-fs), [npmjs traverse-fs](https://www.npmjs.com/package/traverse-fs), [npmjs fssys](https://www.npmjs.com/package/fssys)

-Nodejs npm module to traverse files and folder using code, or cli, or use glob patterns
+`traverse-fs` is a nodejs npm module to traverse files and folder using code, or cli, or use glob patterns

 ---

 [require-urls](https://github.com/ganeshkbhat/requireurl) - Require / Import Deno style remote urls, [git repo](https://github.com/ganeshkbhat/requireurl), [npmjs require-urls](https://www.npmjs.com/package/require-urls)

-Deno and GoLang Mode in commonjs import (require) and ES import syntax: Replace nodejs require function with requireurls function or use loader.mjs replacing import functionality that can fetches remote urls.
+Deno and GoLang Mode in commonjs import (require) and ES import syntax using `require-urls`: Replace nodejs require function with requireurls function or use loader.mjs replacing import functionality that can fetches remote urls.

 ---

 [fastprimenumbers](https://github.com/ganeshkbhat/fastprimenumbers) - Probably the fastest prime number calculations, [git repo](https://github.com/ganeshkbhat/fastprimenumbers), [npmjs fast-prime](https://www.npmjs.com/package/fast-prime), [pypi fastprime]()

-Fastest Prime Number Calculation (checks) logic and This probably is the BEST solution in the internet as of today 11th March 2022.
-This same code can be applied in any languages like Python, Go Lang, Java, PHP, Node.js, Javascript, C, C++, .NET, Rust, etc with the same logic and have performance benefits.
+`Fastest Prime Number Calculation (checks) logic` and This probably is the BEST solution in the internet as of today 11th March 2022.
+This same code has been applied in any languages like `Python`, `Go` Lang, `Java`, `PHP`, `Node.js`, `Javascript`, `typescript`, `C` and can be applied to `C++`, `.NET`, `Rust`, etc with the same logic and have performance benefits.
 It is pretty fast based on the number of iterations needed.
 Performance time checks were not consistent across languages (in my local system - to be direct about wordings).
 I have not seen this implemented before and has been indigenously done.
 Feedback and usage is welcome.

-Max iterations 16666 for n == 100000 instead of 100000 of conventional way.
+`Max iterations 16666 for n == 100000 instead of 100000 of conventional way.`

 ---